itskenethb/webkit/README.md

 <!-- Replace the placeholder below with the raw GitHub URL of assets/showcase.webp after uploading the repository. -->
 ![PlayStation Exploit Host Selector](https://github.com/itskenethb/webkit/blob/287c7761b1ab705c3c4cee1ffdbd58220f5da4ba/assets/showcase.webp)

 PlayStation Webkit is a self-contained collection of static PS4 host pages.
-It provides one entry point for choosing a console firmware, then routes to the corresponding exploit and GoldHEN flow.
+It provides one entry point for choosing a console firmware, then routes to the corresponding exploit and GoldHEN or HEN flow.
 The project is designed for local hosting, offline caching, and use in the PS4 browser.

 > This project is intended for educational, preservation, and research purposes.
 Use it at your own risk.
 It is not affiliated with or endorsed by Sony Interactive Entertainment.